 Project profitability analysis begins with the identification of project revenues that is the total amount of money that a project will earn.
 Next, the project costs which are the direct costs such as labor and material, and the indirect costs such as overhead are then deducted.
 This will give you the gross project profit, that is the amount of money you will make on the project if everything goes as planned.

-Identifying direct and indirect costs
+How to identify direct and indirect costs

-Calculating the gross profit margin
+How to calculate the gross profit margin

-• Divide direct costs by project revenue.
+- Divide direct costs by project revenue.

-• Subtract the number of projects from the sum of project revenue.
+- Subtract the number of projects from the sum of project revenue.

-• Divide the result by 100 to arrive at the percentage.
+- Divide the result by 100 to arrive at the percentage.

 Profit margin is a key component of the profitability analysis of a project because it can be used to evaluate the efficiency of a project and the ability to generate more profits.
 A high return on investment is normally associated with a high gross profit margin.

-Calculating the net profit margin
+How to calculate the net profit margin

-• Direct costs: the costs which are directly linked to the given project.
+- Direct costs: the costs which are directly linked to the given project.

-• Project cost: the sum total of the expenses incurred in the running of a project.
+- Project cost: the sum total of the expenses incurred in the running of a project.

-• Gross project profit: the revenue obtained by excluding the direct cost from the total revenue of the project.
+- Gross project profit: the revenue obtained by excluding the direct cost from the total revenue of the project.

 Managing projects more efficiently and project accounting to minimize costs could mean higher profits and therefore a higher return on investment.

-Tools to help calculate and track project profitability
+Tools to calculate and track project profitability

-Bonsai: A comprehensive project management tool
+Bonsai: a comprehensive project management tool

 For agencies looking to optimize their project profitability, Bonsai offers a comprehensive solution that simplifies the complex task of tracking and analyzing project finances.
 Unlike other tools that may require juggling between multiple platforms, Bonsai provides an all-in-one platform designed specifically for creative agencies and freelancers.